ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 Our first quarter 2017 GAAP EPS was a loss of $0.21 which compares to $0.46 profit in the fourth quarter of last year, and a loss of $1.06 in the first quarter of 2016.
 Non-GAAP EPS was at the high end of our guidance at $0.40 in the quarter which compares to $0.79 in the fourth quarter of 2016 and $0.47 in the first quarter of 2016.
 And as always, a reconciliation of our GAAP to non-GAAP results is attached to the press release and you can also find it on our website.

 We ended Q1 with $1.217 billion of cash resources, and of course we'll be using a portion of our cash to fund the Ruckus acquisition later this year.
-Our bank debt ended Q1 just under $2.2 billion and as I'm sure you've read, we completed an amend-and-extend of our term loan lead (7:56) debt in April with very favorable terms.
+Our bank debt ended Q1 just under $2.2 billion and as I'm sure you've read, we completed an amend-and-extend of our term loan B debt in April with very favorable terms.
 The new maturity is now 2024.
 I'm very pleased with the outcome.
 And thank our bank group for their continued support.

 Cash from operating activities was approximately $250 million in Q1.
 And this is up significantly from $35 million in the fourth quarter.
 The increase was driven by the expected decrease in accounts receivable.
 And, I will remind you that in the first quarter of 2016, we used $223 million of cash from operating activities which was significantly impacted by the Pace acquisition.